 - Free preventive care for children covered by the Affordable Care Act

 - How the Affordable Care Act protects you

 - Understanding your health insurance and how to use it [PDF - 698 KB]

 Look out for problems.

-Schedule an eye exam for your child if you see signs of an eye problem, like if your child’s eyes:
+Schedule an eye exam for your child if you notice signs of an eye problem, like if your child’s eyes: